Long Coat Dalmatians Are Still Just Regular Dalmatians

 Our dogs are fabulous with our 3 children .They are loving, gentle, protective and loyal to our entire family.
 Children should be taught to respect animals and dogs in turn should know their place in the family.
 Dogs must be taught to respect and be tolerant of children.
 This is best started at birth.
 Which is what we do here with our puppies.

-If you have never done any basic dog obedience training, a class would be a good idea.
-That is not just for Dalmatians but for any new puppy.
+If you have never done any basic dog obedience training, a class is required as per our contract .
+This will benefit all involved and most importantly your new puppy.
 Both the dog and everyone who spends time around your dog will benefit greatly.
 A well trained dog makes a happy family and a happy pet!

 Long Coat Grooming

 The long coat Dalmatian hair is soft and silky.
 It is easy to sweep up and does not stick to things.
 They should be brushed out about once every other week.
 Their fur only typically grows to about 2-4 inches on their body.
 They produce beautiful "feathering" on their tails, ears and legs.
 The feathering will grow out several inches as they age.
 All Dalmatians do shed all year round.
 Long coats are still regular Dalmatians....
-They also shed all year around. diet and regular grooming will greatly reduce shedding.
-I highly recommend shaving or trimming their foot pads.
-The fur can grow quit long and cause them to "slip" on surfaces like hardwood or tile.
-I shave our puppies and dogs foot pads.
+They also shed all year around.
+Diet and regular grooming will greatly reduce shedding.
+We highly recommend shaving or trimming their foot pads.
+The fur can grow quite long and cause them to "slip" on surfaces like hardwood or tile.
+We shave our puppies and dogs foot pads.
 (Beard trimmers work great and are very easy!)

 Health Issues in the breed and what We do to prevent them

 Bladder Stones Dalmatians are a relatively healthy breed.
 The biggest Dalmatian health concern is bladder stones.
 This is caused by High Uric Acid levels, an inability to process purines.
-All Dalmatians naturally carry this gene (HUA) but it has been selectively bred out the (LUA) backcross project.
-My dogs here and past puppies do not have a history of stone forming.
+All Dalmatians naturally carry this gene (HUA) but it has been selectively bred out via the (LUA) backcross project.
+Our dogs here and past puppies do not have a history of stone forming.
 However, it is always a possibility since all Dalmatians naturally carry the gene that causes the high uric acid levels.
-This is why We offer a Health Guarantee .
+Routine checkups with your vet is always recommended.
 No special diet is recommended or required unless the dog begins having frequent urinary tract infections.
 The most important part of avoiding stones is hydration.
 Lots of fresh water should always be available.
 "Wetting" food as well as frequent bathroom breaks to flush their system.
+Our dogs love when we float the food as well it seems to taste better and they benefit from more water intake.

 What does LUA (low uric acid) mean... .
 Read more about the Dalmatian heritage project, LUA Dalmatians and Dr Schaible.
 The man who had a dream, his dream became a mission and now his mission will save thousands of Dalmatians all over the world.
 Every Dalmatian lover in the world should be cheering his name! http://www.dalmatianheritage.com/about/Seltzer.htm